Katherine Gressel

 Q: What type of paint/materials do you use?

-A: I paint with water-based acrylic paint on pre-stretched canvas.
+A: I paint with high quality water-based acrylic paint on pre-stretched canvas.
 The paint is non-toxic and extremely quick-drying, allowing for easy clean-up and transport of the painting after an event.

 Q: What type of set-up or materials does the event site need to provide?

-A: The setup is minimal.
+A: The setup is minimal and usually does not require assistance from event staff.
 I supply my own portable easel.
-The site needs to arrange for a small painting area, which need not take up more than approximately 4' X 6', inside or outside, and a small table to hold the painting supplies.
-Ideally the site will also supply protection for the floor/tables, but I can bring some small plastic tarps.
-The site also needs to have a nearby water source and place to dump painty water such as a slop sink or bucket.
+The site only needs to arrange for a small painting area in advance of my arrival, which need not take up more than approximately 4' X 6', inside or outside, and a small table to hold the painting supplies.
+The site also needs to have a nearby power outlet for my lamp, and water source and place to dump painty water such as a slop sink.
+I need to set up in a spot that gives me a good view of whatever scene I am painting.

 Q: Where are you based geographically?
 Are you willing to travel to paint an event in a different city?